 What Is a Sex Drive, and Where in the Body Does It Come From?

 Libido is your desire to have sex, and it’s often referred to as your sex drive.
-Many things affect this, including stress levels, hormones, physical health, and your mental health.
+Many things affect this, including stress levels, hormones, physical health, and mental health.
 Sometimes, your family, romantic partners, friends, faith/religion, and community can influence your feelings about sexual intercourse and pleasure, and they might vary throughout your life.

 Medications can also affect your sexual desire by delaying an orgasm, decreasing your libido, or even changing your preferred sexual behavior.
 These include: